Gold failing as equity hedge, warns BlackRock

-New Delhi, March 11 (IANS) Global investment manager BlackRock Inc has warned investors of the declining effectiveness of gold as an equity hedge.
+New Delhi: Global investment manager BlackRock Inc has warned investors of the declining effectiveness of gold as an equity hedge.

 In a blogpost, Russ Koesterich, portfolio manager for BlackRock's Global Allocation Fund, said: "Gold's underperformance might be more tolerable for investors, except for the fact that it has also been failing as an equity hedge."